 Experienced advisors can prepare your mortgage application to make sure it’s watertight.
 Furthermore, buy to let lenders will largely base their affordability checks on the rental income of the property.

+If you’re still experiencing credit issues, it may be better to wait until you’re financially stable before applying.
 You can make an enquiry if you’re still unsure about what to do.
 Our specialists can also help you with your application.

 Buy to let with bad credit FAQs

 Martin is a senior mortgage advisor and has held a CeMAP qualification for over 15 years while also completing an MBA in Global Banking & Finance.